 Christians are preserved by the perseverance of the Savior.

 Some Christians are so conscious of their defects that they are never quite sure they are a Christian.
-Sometimes they feel they are, and other times they feel they are not a Christian.
-God does not give us eternal life and say, “Oh, I meant that it was only temporary, that is until you sinned enough to lose it.”
+Sometimes they feel they are, and other times they believe they are not a Christian.
+God does not give us eternal life and proclaims, “Oh, I meant that it was only temporary, and it was only until you sinned enough to lose it.”
 He does not give you eternal life this year and take it away next year.

 Having said that, it does not mean that we are to ignore this verse, which is a flashing red light of warning.
-Continuance is the proof of conversion.
+Continuance is proof of conversion.
 If a person says, “I am a Christian” and shows no change in their life, they may not be a Christian.
 Well, we will wait and see if it is real.
-We can say that we are Alexander the Great, too.
-That does not mean that it is real.
-A true Christian is preserved by the perseverance of the Savior.
+We can say that we are Alexander the Great too, but that does not mean it is real.
+A genuine Christian is preserved by the perseverance of the Savior.